⚠️ Quick Triage

 🔊 Symptom

-Idle shake combined with poor fuel economy (often a 15–25% drop), check engine light with codes P0130–P0175, and possibly black smoke from the exhaust under acceleration.
+Idle shake combined with poor fuel economy (15–25% drop), check engine light with codes P0130–P0175, and possibly black smoke from the exhaust under acceleration.

-The reason this is dangerous to ignore: a failing O2 sensor causes the engine to dump extra unburned fuel into the catalytic converter, where it burns at high temperatures and destroys the converter's internal honeycomb.
-A $200 oxygen sensor replacement that's ignored for 6 months can lead to a $2,500 catalytic converter replacement.
+The danger of ignoring this: A failing O2 sensor causes the engine to dump extra unburned fuel into the catalytic converter, destroying it.
+A $200 sensor replacement ignored for 6 months = $2,500 converter replacement.

 8. Active cylinder misfire — $80–$2,500+